gist-rs/anyrag/crates/server/README.md

 #### `GET /knowledge/export`

 Exports the entire FAQ knowledge base into a JSONL (JSON Lines) file suitable for fine-tuning a large language model.
-This completes the "virtuous cycle".

 **Example:**
 ```sh